 Visiting the Colosseum in Rome had been on my bucket list since before I ever heard the term “bucket list.”
 When I first caught sight of it on the bus to my hotel, my jaw actually dropped in amazement.
-It’s amazing to think that such an enormous structure was built using only manual and animal strength.
+It’s amazing to think that such an enormous structure was built using only human and animal strength.

 While I was planning my trip, I discovered that the top level of the Colosseum had recently been reopened to visitors for the first time since the 1960s.
 I knew I had to experience that.
 As it was the thing I was most looking forward to in Rome, I decided that it was worth splurging on a tour to get the full experience.
 I ended up taking a 3.5-hour guided tour with City Wonders.

 It’s also possible to visit the top level of the Colosseum with a ticket purchased straight from the official website, but I gave up on that because with only two weeks left in December, they still hadn’t started selling January dates and I had plans to make.
+This Colosseum tour is the perfect way to kick off a visit to Italy.
+Check out this 10-day itinerary for more inspiration.

 Note: This post was not sponsored and I paid for the full cost of my tour.